SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Initialization

 When the element has been created, several things need to be configured on the **Configurations** page:

 - **Probe Polling Interval**: Determines how frequently the ATV Failover Manager needs to poll the probes.
 The range is *5 seconds* up to *2 minutes*.
-  Note that the probe info is instantly pushed towards the Manager.
+  Note that the probe info is instantly pushed towards the manager.
 This polling interval is purely intended for sync/fallback purposes.
 - **ATV Polling Interval**: Determines how frequently the ATV Failover Manager needs to poll the AppearTV X20 devices.
-The range is *1minute* up to *1 Day*.
+The range is *1 minute* up to *1 Day*.
 - **Auto Switch Delay**: The hysteresis time that the automatic routing/unrouting will wait before checking the current state again and performing the expected switch based on this result.
   This hysteresis makes it possible to ignore short outages or short temporary streams.

 ### Redundancy